Western Electrical Contractors Association, Inc.

 Tom Thompson

-Tom Thompson is a Lead Curriculum Developer for WECA, with particular oversight of our Low Voltage apprenticeship program curriculum.
+Tom Thompson teaches online for our GetWired program and you can also find him teaching Motor Controls at our San Diego training facility.
 He was born in the suburbs of Baltimore, MD and entered the electrical construction industry at the age of 14.
 Tom has worked at nearly every level of the electrical construction business and has become experienced in commercial and residential settings, as well as Fire Alarm and Low Voltage.
 He began running medium size commercial construction projects at the age of 18.
 Then after moving to Pocono Lake, PA in 2003, he opened his own electrical contracting firm and grew it to be one of the most well known commercial retail electrical firms in the Poconos.

 Wanting to develop himself more and find a way to better contribute to the industry and his community, Tom began teaching at a trade school in Pennsylvania.
 Then in late 2011, Tom and his family decided that it was time for a real change.
 They decided to move the family to a dream location.
 After much deliberation as to where they would move, they settled on San Diego, CA and could not be happier with their choice.